 A: The Office of Student Accounts offers a monthly payment arrangement through Tuition Management System (TMS).
 The monthly payment plan is interest-free, regardless of the balance amount, with a one-time enrollment fee accessed at the beginning of the plan.
 For more information visit the TMS web site.

-A: Tuition and fees can be paid using a credit card, bank check, money order, or wire transfer.
+A: Tuition and fees can be paid using a bank check, money order, or wire transfer.
 Cash is also accepted, but not suggested for those traveling internationally.

 A: Yes, it is a part of your tuition.
 You should subtract the $300 deposit from your first semester payment.

-A: Yes, you can pay the tuition deposit of $300 here.
+A: Yes, you can pay the $300 tuition deposit online.
+Click here for more details.

 A: One half of the waiver will be applied to your first semester’s tuition bill and the other half will be applied to the following semesters.